Joe K. Longley: Presidency of the State Bar of Texas

 Longley was sworn in as the 138th President of the State Bar of Texas in 2018.
 He was the first petition-nominated candidate to win the state-wide ballot.
 After his term elapsed, he became the Immediate Past President of the State Bar of Texas.
 Longley then authored the book How We Did It ....
 2016-2019, which records his experience in reforming the State Bar both during his term and afterwards.

 Film industry

-Longley was an investor and a completion producer for the 1974 film The Texas Chainsaw Massacre through a small group of investors, they called P.I.T.S., an acronym standing for “Pie in the Sky”.
+Longley was an investor and a completion producer for the 1974 film The Texas Chain Saw Massacre through a small group of investors, they called P.I.T.S., an acronym standing for “Pie in the Sky”.
 In the years since the film’s success, Longley has stated that he and his friends thought the film would flop, allowing them to take a tax write-off on the movie, and were caught off-guard by the film’s success.
 In exchange for the investment, the group owned 19% of Vortex/Henkel/Hooper Production, the film’s production company.
 Following its release, the court assigned Longley as a special master to retrieve the distribution rights from a former partner, before being replaced by a trustee.
 As an actor, Longley has received credits for the 1981 film Raggedy Man and 1987’s Red Headed Stranger.